viktorchernev/DescribeCompiler/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/viktorchernev/DescribeCompiler?color=green&logo=github)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Describe is a domain specific language used to write and maintain complex data lists that are compiled on demand to html, xaml, xml, sql, json and any other language needed.
+Describe is a markup language used to write and maintain complex data lists that are compiled on demand to html, xml, sql, json and any other language needed.
 Describe is simple to use, intuitive and easy to master, and readily extendible.

 ## How to